anonymous-ld/large-data-optimization/README.md

 > </heartbeatPeriod>
 > ```

-The heartbeat period is optimized to `n = 2r` where `r` is the publish rate, reducing retransmission jitter and improving control traffic efficiency.
+The heartbeat rate is optimized to `n = 2r` where `r` is the publish rate, reducing retransmission jitter and improving control traffic efficiency.

 **Step 3: Prevent Buffer Burst**